jrc03c/js-math-tools/readme.md

 # Plotting

-This library also provides some simple plotting capabilities. **Note that this functionality relies on the `canvas` and therefore only works on client-side (unless you use some kind of Node-side canvas library).** Here's a demo web page with several examples:
+This library also provides some simple plotting capabilities. **Note that this functionality relies on the `canvas` and therefore only works on the client-side (unless you use some kind of Node-side canvas library).** Here's a demo web page with several examples:

 ```html
 <html>